top of page

 Q2.
 Who cannot change tax regimes every year?

 Q3.
-How can I change my income tax regime?
+How do I switch over to another income tax regime?

 Q4.
 Can we opt for the new tax regime after the due date?